apache/cloudstack-docs-admin/source/management.rst

    -

-      At the network level, the DNS suffix can be assigned through the UI when creating a new network, as described in `Section 15.6.1, “Adding an Additional Guest
-      Network” <#add-additional-guest-network>`__ or with the
-      updateNetwork command in the CloudStack API.
+      At the network level, the DNS suffix can be assigned through the UI when creating a new network, as described in `“Adding an Additional Guest Network” <networking2#adding-an-additional-guest-network>`_ or with the updateNetwork command in the CloudStack API.

    -